 Providing an instant contact option helps your customers reach you instantly with little effort.
 Live chat and one-click calling really benefit your customers as they can reach you as and when they like, even on the move.
 This gives a good customer experience and allows your buyer to make a purchase decision quickly and simply.
 Even a slight delay might mean they change their mind about buying from you.
 You need to remove all the obstacles which encourage them to leave your site and buy from somewhere else.
 All information needs to be readily available and, ideally, they need an instant response to any queries.
 The mobile-optimized site also needs to be easily searchable and come up with the expected results quickly and efficiently.

 Live chat, product videos, pricing, discounts, stock levels and all detailed product info needs to be instantly available.
+An optimized ecommerce website improves user experience, which in turn reduces bounce rate and increases more traffic.
 Location-based notifications help local businesses offer personalized discounts.
 A study by Responsys found that notifications are considered to be more personal and have a 50% higher open rate and double the conversion rate compared with marketing emails.
 Location tracking is also helpful when giving customers directions to bricks and mortar stores.

 Security and convenience of payments are necessary for all businesses whether it is for desktop or mobile.
 In-app payments allow a customer to pay within an application meaning you can give more personalized offers.
 In-app payment transactions don't require third-party payment gateways and are hosted by the platform itself.
 As an example, iOS users can pay by Apple Pay whilst Android users can use Google Wallet.
 A mobile wallet is another concept which allows customers to use a prepaid account to fund their purchases.